This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Here are the basics of the program.
 You work with Amazon during their holiday rush, and the program starts mid-September but you can pick a start date, and it runs until Dec 23rd.
 Amazon Pays for your campsite, you pick from their approved list.
-They pay the campsite, electric, water, sewer, etc. Plus they pay you $10.75 hour.
+They pay for the campsite, electricity, water, sewer, etc. Plus they pay you $10.75 an hour.

-You are required to work 40 hours week until Thanksgiving them it's 50 hours a week with overtime being paid time and a half.
-You work 10 hour days so 4-5 days a week.
+You are required to work 40 hours a week until Thanksgiving it's 50 hours a week with overtime being paid time and a half.
+You work 10-hour days so 4-5 days a week.
 If you stay until the end of the season, you get a bonus of $1 for each hour worked.

 Keep in mind you will be stationary (in one place) for a few months while workamping so if you want to move weekly or monthly make sure you find spots that work for you.

 Keep up with our travels, sign up for our newsletter

 Some of our most popular travel posts: